-Prerequisites: BIO126 / BIO151 / MED106 or ML101 / ST100 / ST101 / ST102 procedures, surgical interventions for surgical procedures, equipment and instruments needed for the following surgical procedures: ophthalmic, cardiothoracic, peripheral vascular, plastic and reconstructive surgeries.
+Prerequisites: BIO126 / BIO151 / MED106 or ML101 / ST100 / ST101 / ST102 procedures, surgical interventions for surgical procedures, equipment and instruments needed for the following surgical procedures including: orthopedic, otorhinolaryngologic, oral/maxillofacial, and neurosurgery.

 The course continues with the examination of surgical pathology and its relationship to surgical procedures.
 Furthermore, this course will expose the student to a review of anatomy and physiology, pathology, diagnostic